 When clients leave The River Source, they know they have a lot of work to do, but they finally have the opportunity to start a clean, sober life.
 The toxins have been eliminated from their body, they’ve had time to sort out some of their personal problems and learn new skills to help them in the real world.
 One important recovery tool that we include in everyone’s aftercare plan is regular fitness and exercise.

 You probably hear a lot about how important exercise is to a person’s overall health and well being.
 Physical activity lowers a person’s risk of type 2 diabetes, high blood pressure and certain types of cancers.
 It combats chronic health conditions, boosts mood and energy and may even delay the onset of cognitive disorders.
 But how exactly does exercise help someone recover from an addiction?
-Can it really make the difference for YOU?
+Can it really make the difference for you?

 No Excuse Not To Exercise

 In this post, we want to cover the true benefits of exercise and why it’s key to staying clean and sober.
 Exercise doesn’t cost a thing – aside from some time – so there’s no excuse not to put your effort into this area.
-Before we get started, there are a couple points to address.
+Before we get started, there are a couple of points to address.

 First, exercise does NOT have to be complicated.
 Sometimes, people automatically envision themselves having to go to the gym, invest in expensive equipment or do dreaded activities.
 Exercise should not be like this; it should be fun, rewarding and enjoyable.
 You don’t have to start with a 5K race.
 A simple walk around the block after dinner each night is enough to get you started.